AgustinSRG/ps-battle-bot-service-example/README.md

 This can also serve as a reference to implement other battle bot services.

+If you want to modify the battle algorithm used by the service, edit [src/battle-bot.ts](./src/battle-bot.ts).
+Check the [library documentation](https://github.com/AgustinSRG/ps-battle-bot-lib/blob/master/DOCUMENTATION.md) on how to create custom battle algorithms.

 ## Configuration

 You can configure the project using environment variables.